jaspershen/scpa/content/authors/wenchao-lu/_index.md

 ---
 # Display name
-title: 卢文超
+title: 卢文超/Wenchao Lu

 # Is this the primary user of the site?
 superuser: true
 user_groups:
-- Member
+- 成员/Member

 # Role/position/tagline
-role: Postdoc
+role: 博士后/Postdoc

 # Organizations/Affiliations to show in About widget
 organizations: